-Different elbow strikes allows you to attack from different positions and to deliver an effective hit from various angles.
+Different elbow strikes allow you to attack from different positions and to deliver an effective hit from various angles.

 The elbow can also be used as a follow-up strike coming from the same arm; like hook-elbow or uppercut-levering elbow combinations.
 When used properly, it will be more damaging than a punch itself.

 Elbows are extremely tough and there is very little that can break.
-You can deal all sorts of elbow strikes without worrying that this may damage your body.
-Obviously, you will need to wear elbow protectors to practise elbow strikes with your sparring partner.
+You can deal with all sorts of elbow strikes without worrying that this may damage your body.
+Obviously, you will need to wear elbow protectors to practice elbow strikes with your sparring partner.

 left jab+right leg kick+left knee+right elbow